 2. Wall Tilt Exercise

 This exercise promotes lower back posture.
-It focuses on the pelvic muscles and gluteal muscles to target the lower back and. building strength.
+It focuses on the pelvic and gluteal muscles to target the lower back and build strength.
 A bonus of this exercise—it’s a great way to relieve lower back pain!

 Another exercise that improves posture is wall arm circles.
 These can be done similarly to the wall tilt exercise.
-Stand flat against a wall and take a few small steps so that your feet are about six inches away from the wall.
-Next, lean your body backward so your head touches the wall and tuck your pelvis in so your lower back touches the wall.
+Stand flat against a wall and take a few small steps, so your feet are about six inches away from the wall.
+Next, lean your body backward so your head touches the wall.
+Tuck your pelvis in so your lower back touches the wall.

-If you want to build on this exercise, you can incorporate your arms as well.
+You can also incorporate your arms if you want to build on this exercise.
 Slowly put your arms flat against the wall and lift them over your head.
-Make sure they continue touching the wall during the movement.
+Continue touching the wall while moving.
 Lower your arms back down and repeat.